LuLuLuann/javascript-intro/README.md

 Directions:

 1. Answer all the questions in the prompts.
-2. When you get to the end of the prompts, go to INSPECT and check your CONSOLE LOG for a surprise.
+2. When you get to the end of the prompts, go to INSPECT and check your CONSOLE LOG for a surprise. # javascript-intro